idiocc/session/README.md

  </tr>
  <tr>
   <td rowSpan="3" align="center">store</td>
-  <td><em><a href="#type-contextstore" title="By implementing this class, the session can be recorded and retrieved using context, instead of cookies.">ContextStore</a></em></td>
+  <td><em><a href="#type-externalstore" title="By implementing this class, the session can be recorded and retrieved from an external store (e.g., a database), instead of cookies.">ExternalStore</a></em></td>
   <td rowSpan="3">-</td>
  </tr>
  <tr></tr>
  <tr>
   <td>
-   You can store the session content in external stores (Redis, MongoDB or other DBs) by passing a constructor with three methods (these need to be async functions).
+   You can store the session content in external stores (Redis, MongoDB or other DBs) by passing an instance of a store with three methods (these need to be async functions).
   </td>
  </tr>
  <tr>